Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 We recently decided that it was time to take a look at the best gaming headsets.
 When making this post, we did a lot of research on the highest user/review rated gaming headsets on the market and tried them all out.
-Gaming headsets may not enhance your performance the way a gaming mouse does, but it’s important nonetheless.
+Gaming headsets may not enhance your performance the way a gaming mouse does, but it’s essential nonetheless.
 Few pieces of gaming gear can provide the amount of immersion and general quality of gameplay as a great gaming headset can.
-And of course, it’s also the best way to communicate with your friends online through Skype etc. Unless you want to get a separate microphone for that.
+And of course, it’s also the best way to communicate with your friends online through Skype, etc. Unless you want to get a separate microphone for that.

 More headset buying guides:

 This list is only for the best of the best, meaning that no cheap or wireless headset made it onto the list.
 So if you are looking for a budget or cordless headset, we have in-depth buying guides for those.